 Maximizes ball speed and produces more forgiveness on contact lower on the face

 16 gram steel TPS weight positioned at the rear of the sole provides enhanced forgiveness and spin, allowing for precise target swing weights during assembly.

 Testing the Taylormade SIM2 driver

-My method of testing: I hit approximately 80-100 balls over the course of two days on the range at my course.
+2 Range Sessions: I hit approximately 80-100 balls over the course of two days on the range at my course.
+I mixed in the Stealth driver because I was testing both.
 My swing was on and I had a ball.

 My Experience with the Taylormade SIM2 driver

 I hadn't swung a full length driver in many many years.
 I've been cutting the shaft of my drivers down to 44.25 inches or so for added control for at least 10 years.
 The SIM 2 is 45.75 inches.

 However, I have been working on my driver swing for about a month and I've gotten considerably more comfortable in my driver setup and swing.
 So, I had semi-high hopes.

 Well, I hit the SIM2 very well (for me).
 I kept it in play and I hit it long... repeatedly.
 I loved this thing from the first swing.
 I hit many drives that carried 250 to 265 yds.
 Flight was medium-high and mostly straight.
 I mixed in a few baby draws and fades.

 It wasn't all wine and roses, though.
 I managed to put a few terrible swing on it and got justifiably punished.
 But, it takes a pretty bad swing to mess up with the SIM2.